idirlab/freebases/Datasets/README.md

 For each dataset, we made three kinds of files available:
 - Metadata files:
-  - object_types: Each row maps the MID of a Freebase object to a type it belongs.
+  - object_types: Each row maps the MID of a Freebase object to a type it belongs to.
   - object_names: Each row maps the MID of a Freebase object to its textual label.
   - object_ids: Each row maps the MID of a Freebase object to its friendly identifier.
   - domains_id_label: Each row maps the MID of a Freebase domain to its label.